hkfrei/reactnd-project-myreads/README.md

 ## Acknowledgments

-* [UDACITY](https://github.com/udacity/reactnd-project-myreads-starter) for the starter template.
+* [UDACITY](https://github.com/udacity/reactnd-project-myreads-starter) for the starter template and the backend server.